ismailgunayy/frontend-masters-progress/javascript-the-hard-parts-v2/README.md

 [Back to Contents](#contents)

 - With ES6, **Promises** came into our lives.
 It is the ideal choice compared to callbacks or event handlers for handling asynchronous operations.

-- Promises are special objects built into Javascript that get returned immediately when we make a call to a Web API _(e.g. fetch)_.
+- Promises are special objects built into JavaScript that get returned immediately when we make a call to a Web API _(e.g. fetch)_.
 They act like a placeholder for the data we expect to get from the browser.
 Also has a feature that allows us to run any code we want to run when the returned data saved on the promise object: `.then(myFunction)`.
 The promise object automatically triggers the `myFunction` when the data is fetched for example.

 - We should point out that exactly when the function that passed in to promise is going to run.
 We talked about the **Event Loop**, **Call Stack** and **Callback Queue/Macrotask Queue**.
 There is one more queue that we need to understand: **Microtask Queue**.

 - We know that the asynchronous codes get pushed to Callback Queue.
-Just like that, Javascript Promises get pushed into the Microtask Queue and the event loop always prioritize the Microtask Queue.
+Just like that, JavaScript Promises get pushed into the Microtask Queue and the event loop always prioritize the Microtask Queue.
 It does not start the tasks in Callback Queue until every task in the Microtask Queue is ran.

   ```js
   function display(data) {